eliyacobov1/vision2text-traffic/README.md

 - Not optimized for production deployment.
 - Future improvements could include fine-tuning the encoders, richer augmentations, and multi-level congestion labels.

-## Project scope
+## Project Scope
-This is a personal project that demonstrates how to wire together vision and language modules for basic traffic analysis.
+This repository is a personal prototype that demonstrates how to wire together vision and language modules for basic traffic analysis.